elgw/dotter/REQUESTS.md

    * Draw a rectangle to remove all dots.
    * Indicator about non-specific signals, i.e., very bright and appearing in multiple channels.
 (2017-08-29).
+   * Add a symbol to indicate overlapping dots

 # On a higher level/or for the next version